Sanibel Causeway: Opening and early years

+Replacing the bridges

-Once it was decided to replace the drawbridge, a debate commenced on replacing it with another drawbridge versus a high-span bridge.
+Once it was decided to replace the drawbridge, there was a debate on replacing it with another drawbridge versus a high-span bridge.
 The county wanted a high-span, while a number of Sanibel residents wanted another drawbridge.
 Shortly before construction was set to begin on the high-span bridge, the city filed a lawsuit against Lee County in an attempt to stop construction.
-Sanibel claimed that Lee County did not maintain the bridges properly, and used the toll revenue for other road projects.
-Lee County then filed a counter lawsuit, claiming Sanibel was interfering with construction.
-A second lawsuit against Lee County was filed by a group of Sanibel residents who created a non-profit organization called "Save Our Bay, Inc." All of the lawsuits delayed construction, and were eventually dismissed.
+Sanibel claimed that Lee County did not maintain the bridges properly and used the toll revenue for other road projects.
+Lee County then filed a counter-lawsuit, claiming Sanibel was interfering with construction.
+A second lawsuit against Lee County was filed by a group of Sanibel residents who created a non-profit organization called "Save Our Bay, Inc." All of the lawsuits delayed construction and were eventually dismissed.

+Construction of the high-span bridges commenced in May 2004.
 On August 13, 2004, the area was struck by Hurricane Charley, a Category 4 hurricane.
-The causeway received only minor damage and was very carefully inspected before Sanibel residents were permitted to return to the island.

-Construction of the current bridges commenced in May 2004.
-The three-dollar toll was increased to six dollars in November 2004 to finance construction.
-Construction on the current spans lasted three years, and cost $137 million.
-An official grand-opening ceremony for the current bridges was held on September 8, 2007, which was the day the current Bridge C opened (even though the current Bridges A and B opened prior to September 8).

-The original bridges were later demolished, and their remains were sunk into the water to create a number of artificial reefs in the San Carlos Bay and the Gulf of Mexico.
+The causeway received minor damage and was inspected before Sanibel residents were permitted to return to the island.
+In November 2004, the $3 toll was increased to $6 to finance construction.
+Construction on the high spans lasted three years and cost $137 million.
+An official grand opening ceremony for the bridges was held on September 8, 2007.
+The original drawbridge was later demolished, and their remains sunk into the water to create artificial reefs in the San Carlos Bay and the Gulf of Mexico.

-In March 2020, all of Lee County-owned toll bridges were temporarily transitioned to All-Electronic Tolling due to the COVID-19 pandemic.
-This change was made permanent on June 23, 2021.
+In March 2020, Lee County-owned toll bridges were temporarily transitioned to all-electronic tolling due to the COVID-19 pandemic.
+This change became permanent on June 23, 2021.
 The $3 administrative fee for vehicles without transponders was suspended during the pandemic and was reinstated on October 1.
-The motorcycle discount plans were removed as part of the plan for a permanent transition to All-Electronic Tolling.
+The motorcycle discount plans were removed as part of the plan for a permanent transition to all-electronic tolling.

+Hurricane Ian

 On September 28, 2022, Hurricane Ian partially destroyed the causeway, and the mainland approach was heavily damaged.
 Both the islands of Sanibel and Captiva were cut off from the mainland United States by road.
 No deaths or injuries were confirmed by the Lee County Sheriff's Office.
 After undergoing emergency repairs, the causeway reopened to trucks on October 11, and reopened to all vehicular traffic on October 20.

+Permanent repairs to the causeway were completed in 2024.
+As part of this work, improvements were made to the causeway’s design to better withstand future storms without cutting off access to the mainland.